HEP-FCC/fcc-tutorials/full-detector-simulations/FCCeeCaloPhotonPi0Discrimination/FCCeeCaloPhotonPi0Discrimination.md

 ```
 :::

-Now you produce new file removing the last 2 layers of the calorimeter adding a filer on the cells.
+Now you produce new file removing the last 2 layers of the calorimeter adding a filter on the cells.
 Need to comment one the definition of the cells collection and add the two lines below